mait-you/Born2beroot/README.md

 A **Secure Shell (SSH) Host** refers to a server or system that runs an **SSH server** to allow secure remote access and communication over a network.
 The term "SSH Host" is used to describe the machine that accepts incoming SSH connections from clients.

-#### Key Points about SSH Host:
+#### SSH Protocol:

-1. **SSH Protocol**: It is a cryptographic network protocol used to provide secure communication between a client and a server over an insecure network (such as the internet).
+**SSH Protocol** is a cryptographic network protocol used to provide secure communication between a client and a server over an insecure network (such as the internet).

-2. **Role of the Host**: The SSH Host is the machine that listens for incoming SSH connections.
-It requires an **SSH server software** (such as OpenSSH) to allow remote clients to connect securely.

-3. **Authentication**: To access the SSH Host, users must authenticate, typically through a password or an SSH key pair (private and public keys).

-4. **Secure Access**: Once connected to the SSH Host, the user can remotely execute commands, transfer files, or perform other administrative tasks in a secure environment, as SSH encrypts all data exchanged between the client and the host.

 To set up an SSH Host, you typically need to install and configure an SSH server (like OpenSSH) on the host machine.